trello-archive/victor/README.md

 - Android Studio doesn't automatically rebuild if the SVG folder is modified; if you change your SVGs you should make sure to rebuild.
 - Android Studio doesn't recognize SVG resources in XML (so no autocomplete + warnings).
 The Android plugin will support it someday.
-- Currently, Victor only resizes SVGs whose size is defined in relative terms (e.g. `pt` or `in`).
-In the future it will properly resize any SVG.

 Planned Features
 ----------------